May 15, 2018

 Brenda Drake is the New York Times bestselling author of THIEF OF LIES, GUARDIAN OF SECRETS, and ASSASSIN OF TRUTHS of the Library Jumpers series, the Fated series, and THUNDERSTRUCK.
+Look for her upcoming release, ANALIESE RISING, coming January 8, 2019.
 She grew up the youngest of three children, an Air Force brat, and the continual new kid at school.
 She’s the founder of Pitch Wars and #PitMad.
 When she’s not writing or hanging out with her family, she haunts libraries, bookstores, and coffee shops, or reads someplace quiet and not at all exotic (much to her disappointment).

 Brenda is represented by Peter Knapp at The Park Literary Group.

 FUN FACT: She came up with the idea for Pitch Wars while watching Cupcake Wars on T.V. in 2012.